spiral/docs/docs/en/http/routing.md

 ```

 > **Note**
-> This route will only match URLs with numeric `id` but it doesn't mean that route attribute `id` will contain integer
+> This route will only match URLs with numeric `id` but it doesn't mean that the route attribute `id` will contain integer
 > value.
-In this case attribute will always contain a string value.
+In this case, the attribute will always contain a string value.

 ### Route parameters casting

-If you want to use typed route parameters injection in controllers, like `function user(int $id)` you need to cast
+If you want to use typed route parameters injection in controllers such as `function user(int $id)`, you need to cast
 values by yourself.
 You can use domain interceptors for it.

-You can see the example of simple interceptor below
+You can see an example of a simple interceptor below

 ```php
 class StringToIntParametersInterceptor implements CoreInterceptorInterface